algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Quality-Assurance/TestPlan.md

 Bug reporting tools are used and provided to testers.
 <!-- link to the db of bug -->
 #### Testers
 For this project we separate our database of tester in two groupes, the intern and extern testers.
+All the people selected as testers have an ID tester and  an access to report any bugs.
 **Intern testers:** are people who is currently working on this project and his development and be able to directly report any bug a resquest in our database of bugs.
 Can be people of the group 3 but also people from the other groups or Harfang 3D.
 **Extern testers:** are people who are not working on this project and not be concerned by his development.
 These people are pretty near to the final user of this binding project.

+#### How to report a bug
+There is two ways to do this.
+The person who finds a bug and want to report it can sent a request to our database with this [link](https://docs.google.com/spreadsheets/d/1fDos23q6zS2Z5zB_uRxEs8iQ92olEdAjjrUPKbLEBtk/edit?usp=sharing) our directly send me an email at <laura-lee.hollande@algosup.com>.
+No matter how a bug is reports, these following information need to appear when it is reported

 ## Test Environment Management
 List of the different activities used for an efficient test management: